Ken Whisenhunt: Head coaching record

+UFL

 Personal life

-Ken and his wife, Alice, have two children: a son Kenneth Jr., and daughter Mary Ashley.
+Ken and his wife, Alice, have two children: son Kenneth Jr., and daughter Mary Ashley.

 Whisenhunt earned the rank of Eagle Scout as a boy.

 Whisenhunt is an avid golfer.
-A native of Augusta, Georgia., he worked the 18th hole manual scoreboard as a teenager at the Masters golf tournament, the PGA’s first major of the year.
-He’s played the course on a number of occasions, including May 2008 when he shot an even par 72 that included an eagle on the par-4 11th hole.
+A native of Augusta, Georgia, he worked the 18th-hole manual scoreboard as a teenager at the Masters golf tournament, the PGA’s first major of the year.
+He's played the course on a number of occasions, including May 2008 when he shot an even par 72 that included an eagle on the par-4 11th hole.
 Whisenhunt contemplated a career in professional golf and after retiring as a player in 1993, he spent a year away from football and played golf extensively, including competing in the ’94 U.S. Mid-Amateur at the Hazeltine National Golf Club in Chaska, Minn.
-Whishenhunt’s best career score is a 65 and he has made two holes in one during his lifetime.
+Whishenhunt's best career score is a 65 and he has made two holes in one during his lifetime.
 He also unofficially has a third, but it went for a three on his scorecard after his original tee shot went in the water for a penalty.